 Suffice to say, the average rat that is handled gently, calmly, and with respect has no reason to bite anyone.

 In summary, rats are not aggressive animals.
 They are extremely tolerant, gentle, forgiving and trusting.
 Nature has shaped them to be this way so as to thrive in a large social group.
-The gentle nature of the rat is what makes it a superior pet to a hamster for a child.
+The gentle nature of the rat is what makes it a superior pet to a hamster or rabbit for a child.

 But do not forget, rats must be respected and not expected to put up with being mishandled, scared, stressed or abused.
 Supervise all children, all the time, when handling rats and always try to remember that fear and pain are the two main causes of rat bites.

 If you raise a rat that is well socialised, not scared, and not in pain, you have little reason to ever worry about a bite.

 I trust rats more than I trust any other species of animal I've owned.
 In my 16 years of owning rats, I have been bitten maybe 5 times, all of which were my own fault, and most of which occured in the early days before I learned how to properly 'read' rats.